Maia, Therapy Dog-in-Training

 Maia is the Curry Psychology Group’s cuddliest team member.

-While Maia is in training, she will be occasionally present in the office for brief periods.
-If you or your child would like Maia to be present during your visit, please let us know.
+Maia will occasionally present in the office while she is in-training.
+If you or your child would like to see her during your visit, please let us know.

 We are so proud of Maia for the progress she is making in her training and for following in Gunnar’s very special footsteps.